Connect with us

 For Jema Galanza, seeing another Adamson University standout don the signature hot pink jersey of the Creamline Cool Smashers in the Premier Volleyball League brings a unique sense of pride and keeps her connected to her roots.

-When the 11-time champions secured former Adamson Lady Falcon Barbie Jamili with the eighth overall pick in the 2026 PVL Draft, Galanza could not hide her excitement for the young wing spiker, who is set to join her dream team in Creamline.
+When the 11-time champions secured former Adamson Lady Falcon Barbie Jamili with the eighth overall pick in the 2026 PVL Draft, Galanza could not hide her excitement for the young wing spiker, who is about to join her dream team in Creamline.

 Jamili is expected to provide an immediate offensive boost to a battle-tested Cool Smashers roster that already features Galanza, Bernadeth Pons, Alyssa Valdez, and Pangs Panaga.

 “Sobrang happy for her kasi may nakita ako sa isang interview niya na dream niya na makapasok sa Creamline.
-So ako din kung gano’n yung dream ko at makakapasok ako sa team na gusto ko, sobrang ma-e-excite ako and matutuwa ako.
+So ako din, kung gano’n yung dream ko at makakapasok ako sa team na gusto ko, sobrang ma-e-excite ako and matutuwa ako.
 And I hope na worth it din talaga yung pagsama niya sa amin,” Galanza told reporters Wednesday evening at Novotel Manila in Cubao.

 “Kami naman, mine-make sure namin na pag may mga bagong dumadating, matututo, mas mag-grow, ganyan.
 At siyempre, mas mahalaga mag-enjoy habang naglalaro.”